strasse34/pp3/README.md

 - Fork or clone this repository
 - Create a new Heroku app
 - Set the build backs to Python and NodeJS in that order
-- Like the Heroku app to the repository
+- Link the Heroku app to the repository
 - Click on Deploy
 ## Credit
 - Code Institute for deployment terminal